-East Haddam is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, East Haddam is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in East Haddam who work in management occupations (11.77%), office and administrative support (11.29%), and sales jobs (7.86%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, East Haddam is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, East Haddam is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in East Haddam who work in management occupations (10.17%), office and administrative support (9.70%), and teaching (7.64%).

 Also of interest is that East Haddam has more people living here who work in computers and math than 95% of the places in the US.

-East Haddam is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, East Haddam’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Because of many things, East Haddam is a great place for families with children to consider.
+First of all, many other families with children live here, making East Haddam a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, East Haddam has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, East Haddam’s overall crime rate is lower than average for the country.

-The education level of East Haddam citizens is very high relative to the national average among all cities (21.84%): 37.33% of adults in East Haddam have a bachelor's degree or even advanced degree.
+The citizens of East Haddam are very well educated compared to the average community in the nation: 38.15% of adults in East Haddam have a bachelor's degree or even advanced degree.

-The per capita income in East Haddam in 2010 was $39,877, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $159,508 for a family of four.
-However, East Haddam contains both very wealthy and poor people as well.
+The per capita income in East Haddam in 2018 was $48,181, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $192,724 for a family of four.

 The people who call East Haddam home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Haddam residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in East Haddam include Italian, Polish, English, and German.
+Important ancestries of people in East Haddam include Irish, Italian, English, German, and Polish.

 The most common language spoken in East Haddam is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Polish.